tone-milazzo/artmix/README.md

 Artmix v 0.1
 ======

-A simple and secure MP3 visualization writing in JavaScript and CSS.
+A simple and secure MP3 visualization written in JavaScript and CSS.
 Artmix has no dependencies and shouldn't conflict with libraries like jQuery

 Install: